voided/sourcemod-transitional-helpers/README.md

 Currently only TF2 and some CS:S specific additions have been implemented (enabled with the `GAME_TF2` and `GAME_CSS` defines respectively), but pull requests for other games are welcome!

 If your game uses econ entities, you can enable econ functionality with `#define GAME_ECON`.
+This is defined by default for games that have econ entities.

 ## Considerations